qaecology/blogdown-website/content/authors/Natalie Briscoe/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Researchers
+- Research Staff

 ---

 Natalie's research aims to understand the factors that constrain species distributions and test and improve methods for forecasting species responses to environmental change.
-She has particular expertise in eco-physiological or mechanistic niche modelling, and is fond of marsupials that live in trees.
+She has particular expertise in eco-physiological or mechanistic niche modelling and is fond of marsupials that live in trees.